Should I replace my old dental fillings?

 Amalgam fillings have been used in dentistry for 150 years.
 Today, it is estimated that a little less than 50% of dentists regularly use amalgam in their practice in the U.S. The ADA still accepts amalgam as safe and effective as a dental material.
 Many other countries have banned amalgam due to concerns about environmental contamination.

-Which filling is best for teeth?
+Which filling is right for your teeth?
 Your Lincoln, NE dentist answers…

 There are many types of filling materials available today, from amalgam to gold, porcelain and composite resin.
-Your dentist chooses the best material for your tooth based on the shape and size of the cavity the tooth has to give it the best longevity and chewing support.
+Your dentist will always choose a material for your tooth based on the shape and size of the cavity.
+For chewing support, your tooth will need to have great longevity.
 In general, for small to medium sized cavities, white composite resin filling material is very durable.
 Unlike amalgam, it is chemically bonded to the tooth structure.
 This allows your dentist to remove only the decayed tooth structure when preparing your tooth.
 Amalgam fillings require that additional tooth structure beyond the cavity is removed to create an undercut.
 This is because amalgam material is simply packed into the undercut rather than bonded into place to help it stay into place.

 Can mercury leak from dental fillings?
 Your Lincoln, NE dentist answers…